 To help reduce the chance of chronic bronchitis:

-- Avoid exposure to air pollution or irritants.
+- Avoid air pollution or irritants as much as possible.

 - Reviewer: EBSCO Medical Review Board James P. Cornell, MD